-If you’re going to Scotland, perhaps sign up to be a ‘Friend of the Single Malts’; just in case you end up at some of their listed distilleries.
+If you’re going to Scotland, perhaps sign up to be a ‘Friend of the Single Malts’* (see note at the beginning of this post); just in case you end up at some of their listed distilleries.
 It will be worth the two minutes it takes to tap at your smartphone.
 In addition to the free distillery admission and drams, you can also choose to not receive the marketing emails – which is a nice bonus if trying to keep a streamlined inbox.

 See Scotland.
 Taste the ‘water of life’ (for free!) for the rest of your life.
 Save money (so you can buy a nice bottle from a distillery or a nice cashmere scarf).
 You’re welcome.